PhillipKP/congenial-spoon/README.md

 The user is asked to enter an integer from 0 to 100.

-I used Regular Expressions, function definitions, header files, types, if-else statements, and other basic concepts to implement this program.
+I used Regular Expressions, function definitions, header files, types, if-else statements, structs with constructors with list initializations, and other basic concepts to implement this program.

 # Files:
 * main.cpp: Contains the main() function with the main loop.